pltosman/EShop-microservice/README.md

 # Microservice EShop

-This project is a simple .Net 5.0 code for microservice architecture pattern using MediatR,CQRS, and Docker.
+This project is a simple .Net 5.0 code for microservice architecture pattern using MediatR, CQRS, and Docker.

 ## Services